Mostafa-Samir/DNC-tensorflow/docs/basic-usage.md

 The implementation is structured into three main modules.

-- **Memeory** `dnc/memeory.py`: this module implements the memory access and attention mechanisms used in the DNC architecture.
+- **Memory** `dnc/memory.py`: this module implements the memory access and attention mechanisms used in the DNC architecture.
 This is considered an internal module which a basic user would need to work directly with.
 - **BaseController** `dnc/controller.py`: this module defines an **abstract class** that represents the controller unit in the DNC architecture.
 The class abstracts away all the common operations between various task (like interface vector parsing, input and read vector concatenation, ... etc) and only leaves for the user two un-implemented methods that concern with defining the internal neural network.
 - **DNC** `dnc/dnc.py`: this module integrates the operations of the controller unit and the memory, and it's considered the public API that the user should interact directly with.
 This module also abstracts away all the common operations across various tasks (like initiating the memory, looping through the time steps, memory-controller communications, ... etc) so the user is only required to construct an instance of that class using the desired parameters, and use simple API to feed data into the model and get outputs out of it.